coq/coq/doc/sphinx/proof-engine/tactics.rst

       Declares each :n:`@ident` as a transparent or opaque constant.

+   .. cmdv:: Hint %( Variables %| Constants %) %( Transparent %| Opaque %)}
+      :name: Hint ( Variables | Constants )

+      This sets the transparency flag used during unification of hints in the database for all constants or all variables, overwritting the existing settings of opacity.

    .. cmdv:: Hint Extern @num {? @pattern} => @tactic
       :name: Hint Extern